 1. Understand your cost structure and profit viability:

-You must allocate certain extra costs like shipping (typically 5%-15% based on nature of the product, packaging (0.5%-2%)and payment gateway(1%-2.5%) cost in addition to your product costs to estimate the net margins that you will make if you sell online.
+You must allocate certain extra costs like shipping (typically 5%-15% based on nature of the product, packaging (0.5%-2%)and payment gateway(1%-2.5%) cost in addition to your production costs to estimate the net margins that you will make if you sell online.
 Always try to be profitable at a per product level unless you have millions to spend like Flipkart and Snapdeal.

 2. Prepare your digital catalog:

 You also need to photograph your products.
 Take 3-5 pics per product from the different point of views and distances with a clear and preferably white background.

 3. Buy a domain name:

 If you plan to have your own site, you must purchase a domain name.
-This is the name you enter in your browser window – example: www.mysareeshop.com.
+This is the name you enter in your browser window – for example www.mysareeshop.com.
 This can be purchased from sites like GoDaddy.com or BigRock.com

 4. Prepare your online presence: